cnpem/tb_waiter/README.md

 Simple api to manage tensorboard instances on demand.

 ## TODO
-- [] Init FastAPI
+- [x] Init FastAPI
-- [] Add a route to get the status of the tensorboard
+- [x] Add a route to start the tensorboard
+- [x] setup subprocess to start multiple tensorboards
-- [] Add a route to start the tensorboard
+- [x] Add a route to stop
-- [] Add a route to stop
+- [x] Add a route to get the list of the active tensorboards
-- [] setup background task to start multiple tensorboards
+- [x] setup docker
 - [] clean up idle tensorboards
 - [] token route
-- [] setup docker
 - [] connect w/ frontend
 - [] serve urls as iframe (?)